2015-06-20

 【Aiden in English】

 Mount Olympus is the place of the Greek gods—twelve, to be exact.
 They are the Twelve Olympians, rulers in each aspect.
 Everything revolved around these gods, the Earth, and beyond.
 Zeus, the king of everything, rules with his specialty as the god of the skies.
 In Athens, Zeus is a celebrated god since he's the king.
 Zeus was the son of Kronos, a Titan.
 The story goes that Kronos killed his father, Uranus, the god of the sky, and the Golden Age of the Titans began.
 Kronos was superb, and he suspected that history would repeat itself and his children would someday overthrow him as he did.
 So, when he fell in love with a Titaness named Rhea, he swallowed his children.
 In total, Kronos swallowed six gods.
 Rhea was horrified by these incidents and decided to hide her newest child, Zeus, away.
 She faked Kronos into eating a rock instead.
 Don't ask me how, but if Kronos was that stupid, no wonder Zeus killed him later.
 So Zeus has hidden away on the island of Crete until he grows old enough.
-He overthrew Kronos and freed the six other swallowed gods.
+He overthrew Kronos and freed the six other gods whom he had swallowed.
 Athens was also celebrated, hence the name Athena.
 She is the goddess of wisdom and war tactics, usually in defensive strategies.
-She has been known as the goddess of wisdom since she was born.
-Zeus one day awoke with a terrible headache.
+She has been known as the goddess of wisdom since birth.
+One day, Zeus awoke with a terrible headache.
 He went to Hephaestus, the blacksmith god.
 Using a double-headed ax, Zeus asked for his head to be cracked open.
 If you can't get rid of a headache, bang it open, and don't come back saying it didn't get any better.
-So out from Zeus's open skull (please do not try at home) popped out Athena.
+So, out of Zeus's open skull (please do not try this at home) popped out Athena.
 It was logical to make her the goddess of wisdom.
 She is the patron goddess of Athens.
-However, there was a contest between Poseidon, the sea god, Zeus’s elder brother, and Athena to see who Athens’s patron would be.
+However, there was a contest between Poseidon, the sea god, Zeus's elder brother, and Athena to see who Athens's patron would be.
 The contest was meant to determine who could provide the best gift to the city.
 Poseidon slammed the butt of his trident into stone, and a spray of water shot out.
 Athena introduced the olive tree to the Greek empire, symbolizing peace and victory.
 Now, this would've been a tough contest.
 The only thing was that Poseidon gave the people of Athens not just water but salt as well.
 So, what are you going to do with saltwater?
 Well, that's why Athena won.
 And so, in Athena's honor, the Parthenon was built on the Acropolis in 432 B.C., not to be confused with the Pantheon in Rome.
 The Parthenon was a temple at the time, probably the most significant architectural feat in the world.
 The structure itself was unique.
-A weird illusion that tends to happen to large buildings is that Doric columns sometimes seem to bend outward.
+A peculiar illusion that often occurs with large buildings is that Doric columns sometimes appear to bend outward.
 To counter that, the pillars holding a pediment were tilted centimeters inward from a vertical line.
 It was also the first to use 3D sculpting.
 Next to the Parthenon stood Poseidon's temple, or the Erechtheion, in 406 B.C., considering he was still crucial to Athens, although he had lost.
 The temple had a section of pillars replaced with six marble sculptures of ladies, with the roof being carried on their heads in the famous Porch of the Caryatids.
 The art world had finally broken through the barrier from 2D to 3D.
 The art of man had long awaited the moment and was glorious.
-Of course, nowadays, the British have taken everything and aren't going then back.
+Of course, nowadays, the British have taken everything and aren't going to give it back.
 But hey!
 Although they may have the artifacts, Greece has the history.
-The glorious moments of the Greeks can never be stolen. 【红霞译】
+The glorious moments of the Greeks can never be stolen. 【紅霞譯】

-Today in History(历史上的今天): 2015: Cape Sounion—Temple of Poseidon, GR(希腊苏尼翁岬—波塞冬庙) 2013: 四年级夏令营(Fourth Grade Summer Camp) 2012: Descriptive─Poster(应用文—壁报) 2010: 阳光精神(Be Positive) The Acropolis of Athens Seen from the Hill of the Muses
+Today in History(歷史上的今天): 2015: Cape Sounion—Temple of Poseidon, GR(希臘蘇尼翁岬—波塞冬廟) 2013: 四年級夏令營(Fourth Grade Summer Camp) 2012: Descriptive─Poster(應用文—壁報) 2010: 陽光精神(Be Positive) Acropolis of Athens Seen from the Hill of the Muses

-(从缪斯“艺术女神”山上眺望雅典卫城 06-20-2015)
+(從繆斯“藝術女神”山上眺望雅典衛城 06-20-2015)

 Stairs Leading up to the Propylaea

-(通往卫城山门的石阶 06-20-2015) Parthenon, a Monument to Democracy Built between 447 & 432 BC
+(通往衛城山門的石階 06-20-2015) Parthenon, a Monument to Democracy Built between 447 & 432 BC

-(帕特农“少女”神庙·建于公元前447—432年间的民主纪念碑 06-20-2015) Cecropia after the Legendary Serpent-Man, Cecrops, the Supposed 1st Athenian King
+(帕特農“少女”神廟·建於公元前447—432年間的民主紀念碑 06-20-2015) Cecropia after the Legendary Serpent-Man, Cecrops, the Supposed 1st Athenian King

-(半神庙·源于半人半蛇雅典首任国王 06-20-2015)
+(半神廟·源於半人半蛇雅典首任國王 06-20-2015)

 Parthenon under Renovation, a Resplendent Marble Temple Dedicated to the Greek Goddess Athena

-(维修中的帕特农神庙·供奉希腊女神雅典娜的华丽大理石神庙) 1st 3D Sculpted Pediment @ Parthenon on Earth
+(維修中的帕特農神廟·供奉希臘女神雅典娜的華麗大理石神廟) 1st 3D Sculpted Pediment @ Parthenon on Earth

-(帕特农神庙·天下第一个拥有三维立体浮雕的山墙) Parthenon, a Symbol of Ancient Greece, Athenian Culture, & Democratic Ideals
+(帕特農神廟·天下第一個擁有三維立體浮雕的山牆) Parthenon, a Symbol of Ancient Greece, Athenian Culture, & Democratic Ideals

-(帕特农神庙·古希腊、雅典文化和民主理想的象征 05-22-2001)
+(帕特農神廟·古希臘、雅典文化和民主理想的象徵 05-22-2001)

 Erechtheion Dedicated to the Worship of Athena Polias & Poseidon-Erechtheus

-(厄瑞克忒翁“神话国王”神庙·祭拜雅典娜·波利娅斯“城市守护者”和波塞冬·厄瑞克透斯“海神” 06-20-2015) Erechtheion w/ the Roof of the Porch Supported by 6-Female Caryatids Instead of Columns
+(厄瑞克忒翁“神話國王”神廟·祭拜雅典娜·波利婭斯“城市守護者”和波塞冬·厄瑞克透斯“海神” 06-20-2015) Erechtheion w/ the Roof of the Porch Supported by 6-Female Caryatids Instead of Columns, Memorializing the Tomb of Cecrops, the Mythological Half-Serpent King of Attica

-Temple of Athena Nike w/ a Fresco of Nike Adjusting Her Sandal
+(厄瑞克忒翁神廟·門廊屋頂由6根女像柱支撐而非柱子,紀念阿提卡神話中的半蛇王刻克洛普斯之墓 05-22-2001) Temple of Athena Nike w/ a Fresco of Nike Adjusting Her Sandal

-(雅典娜·耐克“胜利女神”庙——浮雕《系鞋带的耐克女神》) Odeon of Herodes Atticus, Built in the 2nd Century AD, Originally a Covered Theater Designed for Musical Performances
+(雅典娜·耐克“勝利女神”廟——浮雕《繫鞋帶的耐克女神》) Odeon of Herodes Atticus, Built in the 2nd Century AD, Originally a Covered Theater Designed for Musical Performances

-(希罗德·阿提库斯“著名的雅典人”剧场·建于公元2世纪,最初用于音乐表演的室内剧场) Detail of the Façade @ Odeon of Herodes Atticus
+(希羅德·阿提庫斯“著名的雅典人”劇場·建於公元2世紀,最初用於音樂表演的室內劇場) Detail of the Façade @ Odeon of Herodes Atticus

-(希罗德·阿提库斯剧场——外立面细节) Odeon of Herodes Atticus Symbolizing the Fusion of Greek & Roman Cultures
+(希羅德·阿提庫斯劇場——外立面細節) Odeon of Herodes Atticus Symbolizing the Fusion of Greek & Roman Cultures

-(希罗德·阿提库斯剧场·象征希腊和罗马文化的融合 06-20-2015)
+(希羅德·阿提庫斯劇場·象徵希臘和羅馬文化的融合 06-20-2015)

-Philopappos Monument, an Ancient Roman Mausoleum & Monument Dedicated to Philopappus (65–116 AD), a prince from the Kingdom of Commagene (菲洛帕波斯“喜爱祖父”纪念碑·献给科马吉尼“古希腊—伊朗王国”王子菲洛帕波斯的古罗马陵墓和纪念碑) Natl Observatory of Athens & Church of St Marina
+Philopappos Monument, an Ancient Roman Mausoleum & Monument Dedicated to Philopappus (65–116 AD), a prince from the Kingdom of Commagene (菲洛帕波斯“喜愛祖父”紀念碑·獻給科馬吉尼“古希臘—伊朗王國”王子菲洛帕波斯的古羅馬陵墓和紀念碑) Natl Observatory of Athens & Church of St Marina

-(雅典国家天文台与圣玛丽娜“海洋”教堂) Church of St Marina, Byzantine Architecture w/ Beautiful Frescoes & Incorporation of a 13th-Century Cave Church
+(雅典國家天文台與聖瑪麗娜“海洋”教堂) Church of St Marina, Byzantine Architecture w/ Beautiful Frescoes & Incorporation of a 13th-Century Cave Church

-Church of St Marina (圣玛丽娜教堂·内景)
+Church of St Marina (聖瑪麗娜教堂·內景)

-Church of the Holy Apostles, the 1st Significant Church of the Middle Byzantine Period in Athens, & Marked the beginning of the So-called "Athenian Type"
+Church of the Holy Apostles, the 1st Significant Church of the Middle Byzantine Period in Athens, Marked the beginning of the So-called "Athenian Type"

-Interior of the Church of the Holy Apostles (圣使徒教堂·内景)
+Interior of the Church of the Holy Apostles (聖使徒教堂·內景)

 Church of the Pantanassa, Dedicated to Panagia Pantanassa, Dated Back to the 10th Century

-(帕纳吉亚“圣母”教堂·建于10世纪,献给帕纳吉亚·潘塔纳萨“圣母玛利亚” 06-20-2015)
+(帕納吉亞“聖母”教堂·建於10世紀,獻給帕納吉亞·潘塔納薩“聖母瑪利亞” 06-20-2015)

-Icon of the Virgin Mary Believed to be Miraculous @ Church of the Pantanassa (帕纳吉亚教堂·圣母神像具有神奇功能)
+Icon of the Virgin Mary Believed to be Miraculous @ Church of the Pantanassa (帕納吉亞教堂·聖母神像具有神奇功能)

-Agios Eleftherios Church Almost Entirely Built w/ Reused Stone (圣埃莱夫塞里奥斯“自由”教堂·几乎完全采用重复使用的石头建造而成)
+Agios Eleftherios Church Almost Entirely Built w/ Reused Stone (聖埃萊夫塞里奧斯“自由”教堂·幾乎完全採用重複使用的石頭建造而成)

 Interior of Agios Eleftherios Church